btcorgtfo/ElliottWaveAnalyzer/readme.md

 ## WaveAnalyzer
 Is used to find impulsive and corrective movements.

-## WaveOptions
-`WaveOptions` are a set of integers denoting how many of the (local) highs or lows should be skipped to form a MonoWave.

 ### WaveOptionsGenerator
 There are three `WaveOptionsGenerators` available at the moment to fit the needs for creating